 People's Counsel Sandra Mattavous-Frye is serving her second term as People's Counsel after she was reappointed by DC Mayor Muriel Bowser in 2015.
 First appointed by Mayor Vincent Gray, she was unanimously confirmed by the Council of the District of Columbia and sworn-in in 2011.
 Ms. Mattavous-Frye leads the DC Office of the People's Counsel (OPC), as the statutory advocate representing consumers of natural gas, electric and telephone services.

-During her career with the Office of the People’s Counsel, Ms. Mattavous-Frye has advocated for ratepayers on critical issues, including the transition of the utility regulatory compact, deregulation and emerging competition in both energy and telecommunications, smart grid development, energy efficiency, conservation management and consumer rights.
-Attorney Mattavous-Frye received the 2016 State Regulatory Practitioner Award from the Energy Bar Association for demonstrated professional competence in energy law.
+During her career with the Office of the People's Counsel, Ms. Mattavous-Frye has advocated for ratepayers on critical issues, including the transition of the utility regulatory compact, deregulation and emerging competition in both energy and telecommunications, smart grid development, energy efficiency, conservation management and consumer rights.
+In 2013, Attorney Mattavous-Frye received the University of the District of Columbia Advocate for Justice Award in recognition of her career in public interest law, and in 2016 she received the State Regulatory Practitioner Award from the Energy Bar Association for demonstrated professional competence in energy law throughout her career.

 Prior to becoming the People's Counsel, Ms. Mattavous-Frye served in various positions at OPC, including Deputy People's Counsel, Director of Litigation and Energy Section Trial Supervisor.
 In recent years, Ms. Mattavous-Frye has led OPC-initiated proceedings and initiatives including the following: